-On the following page is GSSM's organizational Chart as of July 2010.
-It shows the creation of a Registrar position to support needed functions while GSSM implements a hiring freeze.
+On the following page is GSSM's organizational Chart as of July 2011.
+It shows the creation of a Registrar position to support needed functions.
 In addition, it shows early re-organization steps to include both a Computer Science/Mathematics Division within academics, the addition of Chief Information Officer position and the privately funded Director of GSSM's Economics & Finance institute.